run-llama/llama_index/docs/use_cases/q_and_a/rag_cli.md

 # RAG CLI

-One common use case is chatting with an LLM about files you have saved locally on your machine.
+One common use case is chatting with an LLM about files you have saved locally on your computer.

-We have written a CLI tool do help you do just that very easily!
+We have written a CLI tool do help you do just that!
 You can point the rag CLI tool to a set of files you've saved locally, and it will ingest those files into a local vector database that is then used for a Chat Q&A repl within your terminal.

 By default, this tool uses OpenAI for the embeddings & LLM as well as a local Chroma Vector DB instance. **Warning**: this means that, by default, the local data you ingest with this tool _will_ be sent to OpenAI's API.